12 Ways To Kiss Butt And Turn Your Wall Street Internship Into A Job Offer

+Summer internships recently started at all the big banks and there’s a lot of competition to see who will get full time job offers next fall.

-We spoke to a few people who were offered jobs after they completed fantastic summer internships at big banks.
-Their advice: kiss everyone’s arse, with a smile.
+So we spoke to a few people who were offered jobs after they completed fantastic summer internships at big banks.
+Their advice: kiss everyone’s arse.
+With a smile.

 Whoever the top guys are in your group, get to know their right hand man.
 The bosses and MDs themselves are probably too busy for you, but your best bet at getting to know them is by having an in with their go-to.